Find out When a Car Is Considered a Classic Vehicle

 Each company has its own definitions, so be sure that you fully understand whether you will be able to obtain a specialized loan or insurance policy before putting cash down on that “classic” car you’ve been dreaming of.

 Has any of this helped?
 Are you the least bit clearer on when your car will be considered a classic?
-In the end, I suppose, the definition of a “classic car” is much the same as that of beauty: it’s in the eye of the beholder.
+In the end, the definition of a “classic car” is much the same as that of beauty: It’s in the eye of the beholder.
 So, unless you have a specific need to define your precious vehicle as a classic, like insurance or DMV registration, you can consider your car a classic whenever you choose to.
 In other words, if it’s a classic to you, then it’s a “classic”.